 Abstract

-Background: Nurse shortage is an international issue with adverse effects on health and quality care of populations.
-Aims: To explore attrition experienced by Return to Practice students from Higher Education Institutions in England.
-Methods: Mixed methods questionnaire-based (n=114) and in-depth interviews (n=20) design.
-Findings: 52% of respondents left nursing after ≥10 years.
-84% stayed in alternative employment during their break from nursing.
-Two distinct reasons for leaving nursing emerged from the integrated qualitative and quantitative analysis: inability to maintain a positive work/life balance; and lack of opportunity for career advancement whilst retaining nursing registration.
+Background: Nurse shortage is an international issue that has adverse effects on health and the quality of care of whole populations.
+Aims: The study aimed to explore attrition experienced by return-To-practice students attending higher education institutions in England.
+Methods: A mixed-methods design, involving questionnaires (n=114) and in-depth interviews (n=20), was used.
+Findings: Just over half (52%) of respondents left nursing after 10 years.
+Most of these (84%) stayed in alternative employment during their break from nursing.
+There were two distinct reasons for leaving nursing: The inability to maintain a positive work/life balance and a lack of opportunity for career advancement while retaining nursing registration.
 Respondents reflected positively on their nursing experience yet frequently reported significant personal or professional incidents prompting their decision to leave.
-Conclusions: The reasons nurses leave are complex, requiring further research.
-Professional bodies and managers need to work together to address concerns that many nurses face during their careers that lead to decisions to leave the profession.
+Conclusion: The reasons nurses leave are complex.
+Professional bodies and managers need to work together to address concerns many nurses have during their careers that lead to them deciding to leave the profession.

 Original language | English |